Sedgwick County making sure voters who can’t make it to the polls can still vote

 “We do have runners on the way for a few nursing homes in town from the local hospitals, rehab facilities, and of course individuals that are quarantined at home,” she said.

-If you have any questions regarding the process you are asked to contact the Election Office at 316-660-7100.
+If you have any questions regarding the process, you are asked to contact the Sedgwick County Election Office at (316) 660-7100.